Thomas Aquinas: God

-Augustine of Hippo's reflexion on divine essentiality or essentialist theology would influence Richard of St. Victor, Alexander of Hales and St. Bonaventure.
+Augustine of Hippo's reflection on divine essentiality or essentialist theology would influence Richard of Saint Victor, Alexander of Hales and Bonaventure.
 By this method, the essence of God is defined by what God is, and also by describing what God is not (negative theology).
-St. Thomas took the text of Exodus beyond the explanation of essential theology.
+Thomas took the text of Exodus beyond the explanation of essential theology.
 He bridged the gap of understanding between the being of essence and the being of existence.
 In Summa Theologica, the way is prepared with the proofs for the existence of God.
 All that remained was to recognize the God of Exodus as having the nature of "Him Who is the supreme act of being".
 God is simple, there is no composition in God.
-In this regard, Aquinas relied on Boethius who in turn followed the path of Platonism, something Aquinas usually avoided.
+In this regard, Thomas relied on Boethius who in turn followed the path of Platonism, something Thomas usually avoided.